onespacemedia/cms/docs/pages.rst

     <!-- Fields on the Content model -->
     {{ pages.current.content.introduction }}

-The ``content`` attribute on the ``Page`` model is a method which performs a ContentType lookup against the content ID allowing access to the fields of the Content model.
+The ``content`` attribute on the ``Page`` model is a cached property which performs a ContentType lookup against the content ID allowing access to the fields of the Content model.

 Template tags
 -------------